DevExpress/dotnet-eud/interface-elements-for-web/articles/file-manager/adaptive-layout.md

 ## Toolbar

-The file manager automatically resizes or hides the toolbar items to the popup menu hidden under the ellipse button.
+The file manager automatically resizes or hides the toolbar items in the popup menu hidden under the ellipse button.
 Click the ellipsis button to show the hidden items.

 ![Adaptivity_Toolbar](../../../images/fm-folder-ellipsis.png)